September 13, 2016 / Educational

 Bezel Wire.jpgSet Stone

-Bezel & Gallery Wire:
+Bezel Wire:

 Tip: Matching the ends on gallery wire takes time and patience, but the key is to start with a long length of wire.
 Work on lining it up before you cut the wire so that the patterns match perfectly.
 Be prepared to have more scrap than you normally would with plain bezel wire.

-Bezel Setting Types of Tools
+Types of Bezel Setting Tools

 Bezel-Roller